 Component: One of the parts that make up a system.
-A component may be hardware or software and may be subdivided into other components.
-(IEC 61513, 3.9)
+A component may be hardware or software (or a PLD in the case of chapter 1.16) and may be subdivided into other components.
+(IEC 61513 [4])

 Computer based system (in short also the System): The plant system important to safety in which is embedded the computer implementation of the safety/safety related function(s).